 Requirements for each rank are outlined in the Boy Scout Handbook.
-Scouts can work on advancement requirements with parents or other family members, with other Scouts and with adult Scout Leaders.
+Scouts can work on advancement requirements with parents or other family members (for practice and assistance not for sign offs), with other Scouts and with adult Scout Leaders.
 This can be done on their own, in Patrol and Troop meetings, and during other Troop functions such as campouts.
 A good rule of thumb is to try to complete one or two rank requirements at each Patrol and Troop meeting.

 Scout skills cannot be mastered by performing them just once.
 The Scout will have many opportunities to practice each skill, and should be thoroughly tested on each requirement before it is "signed off".
 In addition, he should expect to practice each skill repeatedly, even after it has been signed off.
-As he progresses, he will have opportunities to teach these skills to less experienced Scouts, which will further reinforce knowledge and skill.
+As he progresses, he will have opportunities to teach these skills to less experienced Scouts, which will further reinforce knowledge and ability.

-As the Scout completes each requirement, he will be tested and signed off in the BACK section of his handbook by the Scoutmaster or by someone he designates.
-This person may be an Assistant Scoutmaster, or another more experienced, Scout.
-In the Boy Scouts, Troop Leaders, rather than parents, sign off advancement requirements.
-In order to avoid the appearance of impropriety, in most Troops, Troop Leaders will not normally sign off rank requirements for their own sons.
-Infrequent exceptions may be made in the case of a leader who is teaching skills to several Scouts at once at a Patrol or Troop meeting or other Scouting function, but every effort should be made to have another leader sign off the instructing leader's sons if possible.
+As the Scout completes each requirement, he will be tested and signed off in the BACK section of his handbook by a Scout First Class or above.
+All scouts First Class and below will have their scout skills reviewed by the Junior Assistant Scoutmaster or other Scoutmaster appointed youth leader.
+This review must be completed prior to a Scoutmaster Conference.
+This review determines where the scout is proficient and where he needs to focus attention.
+This review will be handed to the Scoutmaster and reviewed during his conference.
+In the Boy Scouts, Youth Troop Leaders, rather than parents and adult scout leaders, sign off advancement requirements.
+There are exceptions; these include the Fire and Totin Chip, Cyber Chip, Merit Badges, and a few others.
+In order to avoid the appearance of impropriety, Troop Leaders will not normally sign off rank requirements for their own sons.
+Infrequent exceptions may be made in the case of a leader who is teaching skills to several Scouts at once at a Patrol or Troop meeting or other Scouting function, but every effort should be made to have another leader sign off the instructing leader's son(s).